SumedhSankhe/shiny-docker-optimization/blog-post.md

 Here's what our Azure Kubernetes deployment looked like:
 1. Push a code change (bug fix, new feature, etc.)
 2. GitHub Actions starts building
-3. Wait 40 minutes (go get coffee, check Slack, lose focus)
+3. Wait 20-25 minutes (go get coffee, check Slack, lose focus)
 4. Push to Azure Container Registry
 5. Deploy to AKS

 Those build times killed productivity.
 You'd push a fix, then switch to something else while waiting.
 By the time the build finished, you'd forgotten what you were even working on.
 It was like waiting for a Wonder to be built while your opponents are rushing you with trebuchets.

 **Why this matters for SaaS:** With Posit Connect, you typically deploy once and iterate internally.
 With a customer-facing SaaS on Kubernetes, you're constantly shipping features, bug fixes, and updates.
 Fast build times directly impact how quickly you can respond to customer issues and ship improvements.
-A 40-minute build cycle means you can only deploy 2-3 times per day max.
+A 25-minute build cycle for every code change means you can only deploy a handful of times per day.
 That's not acceptable for modern SaaS development.

 ## The Solution: Multistage Docker Builds